timlu1024/v2rayN-linux/README.md

 the config file to use with its index, and run v2ray.

     <cfg>   Config file for this script.
 Default is v2ray-wrapper.cfg.
+            This file will be sourced, so you can even put your own scripts here.

 Options:
     -u      Update the config files using the subscription link.